wshbair/blockly2hooks/README.md

 ![Blockly2Hook]( blockly2hook_shot.png)

+### XRPL Hooks Examples
+The plaftom has been integrated with some hooks for testing.
+More example can be found on [https://github.com/XRPL-Labs/xrpld-hooks/tree/hooks-ssvm/hook-api-examples](https://github.com/XRPL-Labs/xrpld-hooks/tree/hooks-ssvm/hook-api-examples)

 ### Credits
-This project has been inspired and built using  by [Ardublockly][1].
+This project has been inspired and built using by [Ardublockly][1], we have modified, extend and adapt it to fit the XRPL Hooks development.

+### Funds
+This project has been funded by the XRPL grant program 2021 [https://xrplgrants.org/grantees](https://xrplgrants.org/grantees)

 [1]: https://github.com/carlosperate/ardublockly